Bay Scallops

 But today their scarcity makes them more of a delicacy than a staple and Long Island’s baymen have to work extra hard for even a small catch.

-Long Island bay scallops are harvested from November through March.
+The season runs from November through March.
 These cold winter months present brutal working conditions for the baymen, but are ideal for keeping the shellfish cool until they can be properly refrigerated.

 The harvesting process is simple.
 Small iron dredges are dragged along the bottom scooping up the scallops.
 Every few minutes the dredges are hauled in and the scallops are picked out.
 Everything that’s not a scallop is thrown back.
 This is back breaking, monotonous work.
 On a typical day a baymen working alone will bring in 3 to 5 bushels.
 Here’s a short video I made of my son harvesting scallops from his boat on Long Island's Great South Bay.